Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 **On FX you are effectively writing large applications by connecting “blocks” of code through Events. **

-**Each Service – as we refer to them – is a self contained piece of functionality like loading a file, running a view rebuild or launching a container.
-You can link and re-link the blocks of code at anytime you like.**
+Each Service is a self contained piece of functionality like loading a file, running a view rebuild or launching a container.
+You can link and re-link the blocks of code at anytime you like.

 The source code can be as big or as tiny as you like.